 To help you understand and share this information, you can request our free booklet that summarizes the detailed information presented here.
 (Published in January 2018)

-Biomarker testing is used among diagnosed advanced-stage lung cancer patients to determine the presence of particular mutations or of a particular protein.
+Comprehensive biomarker testing is used among diagnosed advanced-stage lung cancer patients to determine the presence of particular mutations or of a particular protein.
 It is the first step in precision medicine—ensuring that a patient gets matched to the right treatment at the right time, based on the patient's A biological molecule found in blood, other body fluids, or tissues that is a sign of a normal or abnormal process, or of a condition or disease.
 A biomarker can be a change in DNA (mutation), RNA, or protein status.

 This section will help patients:

 - Learn how biomarkers are used to make lung cancer treatment decisions

 For a handy biomarker testing reference, download the flyer below and share it with your family and healthcare providers; the download has useful "quick facts" as well.